This article was reviewed and edited by Perrin Adams, one of our resident SHTF Preparedness Authorities

 This flat plate is found at the bottom of the fuel magazine.
 It holds your fuel in place and allows optimal airflow underneath.

-Now that you’ve got a rocket stove’s basic parts down pat, it’s time to explore its different uses:
+Now that you’ve got the basic parts down pat, it’s time to explore the advantages of rocket stoves:

 If its name hasn’t given it away yet, this portable stove’s main application is cooking.
 Since it’s known for its ability to efficiently create heat with little fuel, it’s a pretty awesome option to cook your meals vs. cooking over an open flame.
 Plus, it’s effective in improving air quality in shelters.